 Many people live paycheck to paycheck and do not budget for the day they may need an attorney or a divorce.
 Another situation could involve someone being on a fixed income.
-Typically, in either scenario, there is no money for a divorce lawyer and court costs, not to mention the other related expenses.
+Typically, there is no money for a divorce lawyer and court costs in either scenario, not to mention the other related expenses.

 For many couples, finances keep them from getting a divorce because they are afraid they cannot afford it.

 What Divorce Options Exists for those who are Financially Struggling?

 Many people I meet with want to know:

 - Are there any options available to someone who wants a divorce but cannot financially?

 - Can someone be too poor to divorce?